kuyaboy/discoring/README.md

 # Discoring

-This project serves as an automated monitoring tool for good sales on Discogs.com of desired records — so we don't have to spend all our free time scrolling through Discogs 😁
+This scraper serves as an automated monitoring tool for good sales on Discogs.com of desired records — so we don't have to spend all our free time scrolling through Discogs 😁

 ## Description

-This project consists of several Python scripts designed to scrape data from the Discogs marketplace based on a user-defined configuration file (`.json`).
+This scraper consists of several Python scripts designed to scrape data from the Discogs marketplace based on a user-defined configuration file (`.json`).
 The config specifies which records from your Discogs wantlist you want to track.

 The scraper extracts and parses the following information for each listing: